 Annotations: (1935, c.
 122, s.
 1; 1941, c.
 259, s.
 2; 1953, c.
 876, s.
 2; 1973, c.
 476, s.
 128; 1983, c.
 891, s.
 2; 2009-327, s.
 2.)
 The initial law was enacted in 1935 and various changes were made in 1941, 1953, 1973, 1983 and 2009.

-Ordinances are only applicable to the jurisdiction it specifies.
+Ordinances are only applicable to the jurisdiction it specifies (Territorial jurisdiction).
 A county ordinance would not be applicable to a city unless formally adopted by the city; likewise a city ordinance would not apply to the county without formally being adopted by the county.

-Local ordinances are adopted through a process involving the city/county legislators (Boards, Councils, etc,), public readings and a vote by the legislative board.
-This process can become lengthy and controversial at a local level.
+Local ordinances are adopted through a process involving the city/county legislators (Boards, Councils, etc,), public readings and a vote by the legislative board similar to the process used by the General Assembly.
+This process can also become lengthy and controversial at a local level and many board and council meetings are televised.

-Each ordinance differs in construction, content and length.
+Each ordinance will differ in construction, content and length.

 Most NC animal ordinances have these basic similar components (bulleted) below: